-Through award-winning music, videos, articles, interviews, and live performances, our goal is to inspire individuals of all walks of life to think deeply about freedom and to utilize the tools we already have at our disposal to secure it for all Americans.
+Through award-winning music, videos, articles, interviews, and live performances, PatriotMusic’s goal is to inspire individuals of all walks of life to think deeply about freedom and to celebrate the individuals who represent the very best of our ideals.

 “Angels in White” (The Nurses’ Song)

-I am proud to announce the release of my latest single “Angels in White”.
+I am proud to announce the release of my latest single “Angels in White” (also called “The Nurses’ Song”).
 This song and video celebrates nurses and all that they do for us.
 It is dedicated to the memory of Susan Carol Bolack Sulier, L.P.N.

 In August of 2019, I wrote this song for a friend as a memorial to his wife who had lost her battle with cancer the year before.
 I wanted to celebrate both her life and to thank all nurses for what they do.
 I don’t believe in coincidences, but the number of synchronicities that occurred throughout the creation of this song are too many to count.
 (More here about “Angels in White” … where to stream, lyrics, photos, etc..)